Conditions of Computer Use - 2022/23

 d) All access and monitoring will be undertaken in accordance with the Human Rights Act 1998, Data Protection Act 2018 and General Data Protection Regulation, Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 and the Regulation of Investigatory Powers Act 2000.

 a) If there are reasonable grounds for suspecting that a user is engaging in activities which are in breach of the Conditions of Computer Use, the University reserves the right to investigate fully, including directly monitoring use of the network and computing facilities by the user.
 The University also reserves the right to withdraw (either temporarily or permanently) the authority of any user to use any system in such circumstances.
-Direct monitoring of individual use and/or withdrawal of services in such circumstances may be authorised only by the Director of ITCS, or their authorised deputies, in consultation with the Human Resources Division (or the Student Support Service in the case of student users).
+Direct monitoring of individual use and/or withdrawal of services in such circumstances may be authorised only by the Director of Digital and Data, or their authorised deputies, in consultation with the Human Resources Division (or the Student Support Service in the case of student users).

 b) A breach of these conditions of use may lead to disciplinary proceedings and/or disconnection from the data network.
 In serious cases, this could result in dismissal for staff or exclusion for students.
 (A significant breach of these conditions of use is likely to be regarded as serious or gross misconduct.)
 A breach of these conditions of use may also constitute a criminal offence and the University will report the matter to the Police where appropriate.